-Shifting Search Behavior Means Manufacturer Brands Must Optimize Across the Customer or Buyer Journey
+Shifting Search Behavior Means Building Product Manufacturers Must Optimize Across the Buyer Journey

 In a 2016 study, Moz explored whether websites optimized with “near me” keywords garner more impressions and clicks for organic queries.
 To do so, they tested 82 car dealership websites.
 Half were part of the control group and the other half were optimized with “near me” terms.